TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/clturney42-Output-signoff.md

 ### 10) Speaker shall be mounted, and will not impede movement or damage the classroom

 The speaker will be fitted into an enclosure that matches the dimensions of the speaker.
 This enclosure will then be mounted to the wall in an optimal position for noise cancellation.
 To fit this constraint, the position in which the speaker is placed will not impede movement or damage the classroom.
 This can be verified by confirming the placement of the speaker does not block the classroom or damage the walls or windows within the classroom.

+### 11) Speaker shall have a sound pressure level and efficiency that is sufficient to permeate the room |Origin: Derived Contraint from room|

+In order for the sound emitted from the speaker to properly be able to permeate the room and cancel out sounds at multiple distances, the efficiency and sound pressure level of the speaker must be good enough to stay above a certain level throughout the entire room.
+The exact specifications that this will entail be gone over more within the analysis.